Before adding or dropping a class or classes, students should consult their academic advisor.

 Exception to Add Policy

-Lab Classes: If the semester has started, a student may add a class with a lab component if the first class has not been missed.
-Once the first class has been missed, the student may add the course with the permission of the instructor* (and advisor if matriculated).
+Lab Classes: If the semester has started, a student may add a class with a lab component if the first lab has not been missed.
+Once the first lab has been missed, the student may add the class with the permission of the instructor, Program Coordinator or Department Chair.
 Examples of lab classes include lab sciences, computer technology, information systems technology, and drawing.
 Final decisions regarding what is considered a lab class rest with Academic Affairs.

-Students in courses that meet for two weeks or fewer must drop by the end of the first day of the course to receive a 100 percent refund.
+1. Students in courses that meet for 2 weeks or fewer must drop by the end of the first day of class to have 100% of tuition and fee charges, less non-refundable fees, reversed on their account and any resulting credit account balance will be refunded.

 When a student officially drops a class:

-- Up through the 60 percent point of the course, the student will receive a “W” Withdraw grade on his or her transcript.
+- Up through the 60 percent point of the course, the student will receive a “W” Withdraw grade on the transcript.

-- After the 60 percent point of the course, the student will receive “WP” Withdraw Pass or “WF” Withdraw Fail on his or her transcript.
+- After the 60 percent point of the course, the student will receive “WP” Withdraw Pass or “WF” Withdraw Fail on the transcript.
 The “WP” is not calculated in the GPA.
 The “WF” is calculated in the GPA as an “F”.

 Academic Amnesty